YajingHao/ZetaSuite/README.md

   5. Constructing Network files for users' selected hits.
 Then directly used as input to [Gephi](https://gephi.org/) for visulization.

  ----------------------------------------------------------------------------------------------------------------------------------------------------------------
- ## Testing ZetaSuite using one example
+ ## Testing ZetaSuite using one example (Large-scale RNAi screening)
 We provided example data (our in-house HTS2 screening dataset) for using ZetaSuite to explore the hits and do futher functional interpretation.
 To save the testing time, we provided a subsampled dataset.
 While this test data may not yield reasonable results, it can be used to see how the workflow is configured and executed.

 #### step 1. we started with the preprecessed data set which was already removed the low qulity rows and columns.